• • •

 Built in 1866 out of pure mahogany from South America, the Cedar Tavern held court for more than 140 years in three different locations in New York City.

-In 2006, the Cedar Tavern Bar in New York City closed for good to make way for the onslaught of commercial growth.
-The partners of Eberly who had also spent more than a few evenings spinning tall tales at the bar, didn't want to see this work of art end its run.
-So they purchased the bar, had it deconstructed and moved to Austin, where it's been in storage patiently waiting to paint its next canvas.
-It was a legendary place and its beating heart, the bar, fits perfectly within the walls of Eberly and in the soul of Austin.
-Eberly is full of depth and intrigue and warrants exploration from early morning to late at night.
+In 2006, the Cedar Tavern Bar closed for good to make way for an onslaught of commercial growth.
+The partners of Eberly, who had also spent more than a few evenings spinning tall tales at the bar, didn't want to see this work of art end its run.
+So they purchased the bar, had it dismantled and moved to Austin, where it sat in storage, patiently waiting to paint its next canvas.
+It was a legendary place, and its beating heart–the bar–fits perfectly within the walls of Eberly, and in the soul of Austin.
+Eberly is full of depth and intrigue, and warrants exploration from early morning to late at night.